 - Uddiyana bandha (“belly lock”) – this bandha should be avoided by women seeking to avoid increasing pressure on their prolapse.
 The action of drawing the abdomen in strongly and simulating an in breath increases pressure within the abdomen which is transferred directly down onto the pelvic floor.

 - Deep squat poses – avoid poses involving deep squats to reduce pressure on the pelvic floor including Garland Pose and Noose Pose.

 - Forward bends with wide legs – avoid or modify wide leg forward bends which increase downward pressure in a vulnerable wide leg position such as Forward Bend with V-Legs

-- Upper body weight bearing – aeight bearing through the upper limbs increases downward pressure on the pelvic floor with poses such as Crane Pose.
+- Upper body weight bearing – weight bearing through the upper limbs increases downward pressure on the pelvic floor with poses such as Crane Pose